grmarxer/Onboarding/Case_Study_2-F5_Documentation_and_Product_Information.md

         - As an assignment ask the student to find specific information in the documentation and report their findings
     - Articulate the differences between product documentation, knowledge articles, and the information that can be found on DevCentral

-2. Review the hardware datasheets and point out relevant information such as the number of 1/10/40G ports or the number of power supplies that are included.
+2. Review the hardware datasheets and point out relevant information such as the number of 1/10/40G ports and the number of power supplies that are included.
     - Review and bookmark the following knowledge articles
         - [K3225: F5 End of Life policy](https://support.f5.com/csp/article/K3225)
         - [K4309: F5 platform lifecycle support policy](https://support.f5.com/csp/article/K4309)